Peloton

 Beats followed the rhythm and phrasing of the track.
 Stay in the glowing lane while moving and you earn points.
 The timing reinforced precision through motion rather than instruction, teaching players the pattern of the song by feel.
 Movement, alignment, reward.

 Pacers guide players to match a target speed using only the speed knob.
-The segmented bar shows compliance at a glance and rewards steady pacing.
+The segmented bar reflects compliance in real time and rewards maintaining the target.

 Pacers guide players to match a target speed using only the speed knob.
-The segmented bar shows compliance at a glance and rewards steady pacing.
+The segmented bar reflects compliance in real time and rewards maintaining the target.

 Hills: Challenge through controlled incline